nellshamrell/Dev4Ops4Dev/010_capistrano_revised.md

 [For the sake of time, we're not adding this file into our Chef cookbook.
 However, extra credit points to any student who figures out how to!)

 SSH into your test instance.

+Notice that we're now ssh'ing in as the DEPLOY user.

 ```bash
   ssh deploy@[your staging instance]